Feature #47765: mgr/dashboard: security improvements

 For local user accounts, it should be possible to enforce a password change upon the first login to the dashboard.
 This could be determined by either having a flag associated with the user (e.g. "reset_password"), or by checking a "last login" timestamp (which would also make it possible to enforce a password change after a certain period of time).
 With regards to issue #24654 it might actually be feasible to have the "reset_password" flag as well.

-#7 Updated by Tiago Melo about 1 month ago
+#7 Updated by Tiago Melo over 1 year ago

 I think we need to improve a few aspects of this process.